alerque/stack-verse-mapper/README.md

 # Stack Verse Mapper

-Index any and all references to Bible verses in Stack Exchange sites using the public data dumps and inject matches from this index into search results.
+Index any and all references to Bible verses in Stack Exchange sites using the public data dumps and inject matches from this index into search results for each site using a user-script.

-By default the [Biblical Hermeneutics][bh], [Christianity][cse], and [Judaism][miyodeya] sites will be supported, but other sites can be added manually if you build the index yourself.

-## The Idea

-While not the first time such a feature has been discussed, the impetus to start this project was [ScottS's meta post][meta].
+Support for [Biblical Hermeneutics][bh], [Christianity][cse], and
+[Judaism][miyodeya] is planned for the user-scipt out of the box, but you will be able to add other sides manually if you rebuild the index.
+Once the data-dump is processes and an index is generated, the index data will be saved locally by the browser so no third party site is involved.

 ## Status

+While not the first time such a feature has been discussed, the impetus to start this project was [this meta post][meta].
 Programming work has only just begun.
-The concept is being mapped out from discussion on the [meta post][meta] and organized into [issues][issues].
+The concept is being mapped out and organized into [issues][issues].
 Overall status can be tracked from the [milestones][milestones] page.

 ## Contributing